RohitMenon120192/portfolio/README.md

 ***Project 1: Advanced Robotics Automation and Optimization.***

-- **Proficient in Dobot Robot Cobot Operation**, including Conveyor Belt integration in ROS using Python.
+- Proficient in Dobot Robot Cobot Operation, including Conveyor Belt integration in ROS using Python.
-- Successful execution of complex tasks involving forward and inverse kinematics in robotics
+- Successful execution of complex tasks involving forward and inverse kinematics in robotics.
-- Improved operational efficiency through real–time color recognition for object identification
+- Improved operational efficiency through real–time color recognition for object identification.
-- Implemented **YOLO object detection techniques** for palletizing processes and object orientation control
+- Implemented YOLO object detection techniques for palletizing processes and object orientation control.
-- Expertise in using **gripper and vacuum systems** for pick and place operations in robotics
+- Expertise in using gripper and vacuum systems for pick and place operations in robotics.
-- Meticulous documentation to maintain accurate project records
+- Meticulous documentation to maintain accurate project records.

 **I possess extensive expertise in robotics, ROS, Python programming, and advanced algorithms, making me an asset in the field of robotics and automation**, with the potential for significant contributions to academic pursuits and future career opportunities.

-**Graduate Service Assistant – Laboratory Assistant and Project Lead @ Ira A. Fulton Schools of Engineering at Arizona State University  (_August 2023_ - present)**
+**Graduate Service Assistant – Laboratory Assistant and Project Lead @ Ira A. Fulton Schools of Engineering at Arizona State University  (August 2023 - November 2023)**

 ***As a dedicated Graduate Service Assistant (GSA) and Lab Assistant serving as a Project Leader for EGR: 545/RAS: 545, focusing on Robotic Systems – 1***